 .
 Many people were murdered in mass shootings, but Majdanek was also one of those camps in which gas chambers were systematically used; just as in Auschwitz, the infamous gas Zyklon B

 was employed here (as opposed to most other such places which used carbon monoxide).
-To this day blue coloration resulting from chemical reactions can be seen on the inner walls of the gas chambers.
+To this day blue colouration resulting from chemical reactions can be seen on the inner walls of the gas chambers.

 It was already in summer 1944 that the camp was evacuated by the Nazis

 , as the eastern front started to close in.
 And in this case the usual attempts at covering up the evidence of what had happened here were particularly half-hearted and superficial.
-Thus it fell into the Soviet liberators' hands almost completely intact and was presented to journalists as early as 10 months before the end of WWII
+Thus the camp fell into the Soviet liberators' hands almost completely intact and was presented to journalists as early as 10 months before the end of WWII

 .
 They were able to form a gruesomely clear picture of what the Nazis had been up to here and reported all this in the West.
 It is also in this respect that Majdanek assumes a special place in history.

-Another problematic aspect about Majdanek's early post-war history is the fact that the Soviets continued using part of the site as a POW
+A problematic aspect about Majdanek's early post-war history is the fact that the Soviets continued using part of the site as a POW

 camp (see also Buchenwald